dionysos-dev/Dionysos.jl/docs/src/developers/git.md

 ## Delete your branch

 First, [Switch to the master branch and update it](@ref).
-Otherwise, Git won't see that the branch is merged and will disallow to delete it to avoid losing your work.
+Otherwise, Git won't see that the branch is merged and will disallow you to delete it to avoid losing your work.

 ### VSCode